nickgogan/MongoDBAtlasDeveloperDay/data/README.md

 To run the script yourself and generate a different dataset:

-1. Set up your python environment:
+1. Set up your python environment (if not done already):

 ```
 python3 -m venv .ENV